 A smart material is a material that changes when it’s exposed to an external stimulus.
 For example, you could have an umbrella that automatically opens when it detects water and closes when it stops raining.
 One day smart materials could be used to create technology that automatically repairs itself and could also be used in the human body to fight disease.

-Graphene chemical vapour is a collection of gas molecules combined in a reaction chamber.
-Using this process, scientists can join the required amount of carbon atoms together, creating graphene layers.
+Chemical vapour is a collection of gas molecules combined in a reaction chamber.
+Using this process, scientists can join the required amount of carbon atoms together, creating layers.
 These graphene layers can then be combined to create larger quantities of graphene.

 What are the benefits of Graphenstone’s graphene technology in our paint?